darklife/darkriscv/README.md

 	export PATH=$PATH:/usr/local/share/gcc-riscv32-unknown-elf/bin/
 	riscv32-unknown-elf-gcc -v

+and everything will magically work! (:

-Finally, as long the *darkriscv* is not yet fully tested, sometimes is a very good idea compare the code execution with another stable reference and I am working with the project *picorv32*:
+Finally, as long the *darkriscv* is not yet fully tested, sometimes is a very good idea compare the code execution with another stable reference!

+In this case, I am working with the project *picorv32*:

 https://github.com/cliffordwolf/picorv32

+When I have some time, I will try create a more well organized support in order to easily test both the *darkriscv* and *picorv32* in the same cache, memory and IO sub-systems, in order to make possible select the core according to the desired features, for example, use the *darkriscv* for more performance or *picorv32* for more features.

-Maybe the most complex issue is the memory design.
+About the software, the most complex issue is make the memory design match with the linker layout.
 Of course, it is a gcc issue and it is not even a problem, in fact, is the way that the software guys works when linking the code and data!

-As long the early version of *darkriscv* does not include support for a unified code and data memory, the ROM and RAM must be loaded with the same code generated by the gcc, which is sometimes confusing to make work.
+In the most simplified version, directly connected to blockRAMs, the *darkriscv* is a pure harvard architecture processor and will requires the separation between the instruction and data blocks!

+When the cache controller is activated, the cache controller provides separate memories for instruction and data, but provides a interface for a more convenctional von neuman memory architecture.

+In both cases, a proper designed linker script probably solves the problem!

 ## Directory Description

-- ise: the ISE project files (xise and ucf)
+- ise: the ISE project and configuration files (xise, ucf, etc)
-- rtl: the source for the core and soc
+- rtl: the source for the core and the test SoC
-- sim: the simulation to test the soc
+- sim: the simulation to test the core and the SoC
-- src: the source code for the test firmware (hello.c)
+- src: the source code for the test firmware (hello.c, boot.c, etc)
-- tmp: the ISE working directory (you need to create it!)
+- tmp: empty, but the ISE will create lots of files here)

-The *ise* directory contains the *xise* project file to be open in the Xilinx ISE 14.x and the project is assembled in a way that all files are loaded.
+The *ise* directory contains the *xise* project file to be open in the Xilinx ISE 14.x and the project is assembled in a way that all files are reasily loaded.

+Although a *ucf* file is provided in order to generate a complete build, the FPGA is NOT wired in any particular configuration and you must add the pins regarding your FPGA board!
+Anyway, although not wired, the build always gives you a good  estimation about the FPGA utilization and about the timing.

-The ISE will ask about a missing *tmp* directory, just click in *Create* and the directory will be created.
-Although a *ucf* file is provided, the the FPGA is not wired in any particular configuration.
-Anyway, as long the project is open, is possible build the FPGA or simulate.
-The simulation will show some waveforms and is possible check the XFIFO port in the top level for debug information (the hello.c code prints the string "hello world!" in the XFIFO).
+The simulation, in the other hand will show some waveforms and is possible check the *darkriscv* operation when running the example code.
+The hello.c code prints the string "hello world!" in console and also in the UART register located in the SoC.
+In the future I will provide a real UART logic in order to test the *darkriscv* in a real FPGA.

-## Future Work
+## DarkSoC and Future Work

-At the moment, the *darksocv* is not so relevant and the only function is provide support for the instruction and data memories, as well some related glue-logic.
-The proposal in the future is implement in the SoC the cache feature in order to make possible connect the *darkriscv* to large external memories, as well make possible connect multiple *darkriscv* cores in a SMP configuration.
+At the moment, the *darksocv* is not so relevant and the only function is provide support for the cache controller as well some basic glue-logic.
+The proposal in the future is make possible connect the *darkriscv* to large external memories, as well make possible connect multiple *darkriscv* cores in a SMP configuration and maybe provide Ethernet communication.

-One possible update for the future is integrate the cache controller in the core, in a way is possible a better flow control.
+Another possible update for the future is integrate the cache controller in the core, in a way is possible a better flow control.
 Currently, the only interface between the core and the cache controller is the sinal HLT, which is the same signal for instruction and data.
+I guess the update from a 2/3-stage pipeline to a 4-stage pipeline without interlock of the pipeline is possible with a forward scheme, but I am not sure yet how implement this.

+A good update, for sure, can be replace the current LUT-based cache by a blockRAM-based cache, but I am not sure is so easy (I will investigate it!).

+Again: feel free to make suggestions and good hacking! o/